WerWolv/ImHex/README.md

 ## Credits

 - Thanks a lot to ocornut for their amazing [Dear ImGui](https://github.com/ocornut/imgui) which is used for building the entire interface
-  - Thanks to orconut as well for their hex editor view used as base for this project.
+  - Thanks to ocornut as well for their hex editor view used as base for this project.
   - Thanks to BalazsJako for their incredible [ImGuiColorTextEdit](https://github.com/BalazsJako/ImGuiColorTextEdit) used for the pattern language syntax highlighting
-  - Thanks to AirGuanZ for their amazing [imgui-filebrowser](https://github.com/AirGuanZ/imgui-filebrowser) used for loading and saving files
 - Thanks to nlohmann for their [json](https://github.com/nlohmann/json) library used for project files
 - Thanks to aquynh for [capstone](https://github.com/aquynh/capstone) which is the base of the disassembly window
+- Thanks to vitaut for their [libfmt](https://github.com/fmtlib/fmt) library which makes formatting and logging so much better
+- Thanks to rxi for [microtar](https://github.com/rxi/microtar) used for extracting downloaded store assets